What is Road Rage?

 for the safety of people or property is reckless driving.
 Example: speeding

-over 100 mile per hour, tailgating, intentional swerving.
+over 100 miles per hour, tailgating, intentional swerving.
 If the driver

 causes no injuries, it is a misdemeanor.
 If the reckless driving injures